rorymcpherson/create-new-project-folder/README.md

 ## GUI Script

 The `create_new_project_file_gui.py` script provides a graphical user interface (GUI) using PySimpleGUI.
 It allows users to interactively enter project details, choose a location for the new project folder, and select main folders to create.
 This script can easily create project folders with a more user-friendly experience.

+### Requirements
+Before using the GUI script, ensure you have PySimpleGUI installed.
+You can install it via pip.

+`pip install PySimpleGUI`

+For more information see the [PySimpleGUI Documentation](https://docs.pysimplegui.com/en/latest/).